Tamber Bey Vineyards produced their first commercial vintage in 2001 (merely 150 cases) and now crafts over 5,000 cases a year and growing.

 During the 1990s, Barry was also part of a group of individuals who worked at Medior, a company which launched one of the early online shopping cart services.
 The company was later sold to AOL.
 Remarkably a number of former employees at Medior later became involved in Napa Valley’s wine scene.

-Jennifer, Barry’s wife is also a graduate of Cal Poly, San Luis Obispo, (second shoutout to our alma mater here) and an author an journalist who spent 15 years as an editor for lifestyle, equine and equestrian sporting magazines.
+Jennifer, Barry’s wife is also a graduate of Cal Poly, San Luis Obispo, (second shoutout to our alma mater here) and an author and journalist who spent 15 years as an editor for lifestyle, equine and equestrian sporting magazines.
 She has written several books including the novel, Lifeline to Marionette.
-This novel is takes place in Aspen, CO and is centered around a life of a high profile model who professionally is seemingly at the peak of her career.
-However, her life is filled with secrets, drama, drugs, and a deep unhappiness with her own life.
+This novel is takes place in Aspen, CO and is centered around the life of a high profile model who professionally is seemingly at the peak of her career.
+However, her life is filled with secrets, drama, drugs, and a deep unhappiness with her own existence.
 And complicating matters are those surrounding her are motivated by greed at her expense.

 A childhood prodigy of the world’s most famous living composer, Michelle Seko eventually fled his suffocating clutches, but for a career that has no freedom.